Year 6 Maths Curriculum Toolkit: Planning & Resources

 Statistics in Year 6 Maths

-If your child is getting mixed up interpreting data it’s a good idea to go back to basics and have a go at conducting a few surveys around the house before setting out the results in tables and graphs.
+If pupils are getting mixed up interpreting data, it’s a good idea to go back to basics and have a go at conducting a few surveys with the class before setting out the results in tables and graphs.

 Year 6 Statistics Activity: Charting the Weather